ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 | USB-C ports (including PD port) | Works as expected |
 | SIM Slot | Not tested |

+### Speakers and Headphones

+First up is the speakers which are really low for some reason and do not get better even at the lightest volume for some reason, perhaps driver/PipeWire updates will help in the future but I'm not sure.

+Next is the headphone port and even at the lower volume it has a lot of cracking in the output and it gets worse as you increase the volume.
+I tested two different headphones with the same result.

+Now using a USB headset (though the USB-C port) seems to work without issue so that is a workaround though you'll need to use an adapter to do this.

 ### Touchpad